snackCake/docs/Broadleaf-Concepts/Payment/Creating-a-Payment-Gateway-Module.md

 - Implement the `PaymentGatewayTransparentRedirectService`
 - Create a Thymeleaf Processor Extension Handler that extends `AbstractTRCreditCardExtensionHandler`.
 This will dynamically change a Credit Card Form (see `TransparentRedirectCreditCardFormProcessor`) on the checkout page and changes its ACTION URL and append any gateway specific hidden fields to that form.
 - Create a Thymeleaf Expression Extension Handler that extends `AbstractPaymentGatewayFieldExtensionHandler`.
 This will dynamically change any HTML field `name` attributes to be those that are expected from the gateway.

+## Example Gateway

+The Heat Clinic Demo Site includes a test "Null Payment Gateway" implementation that shows the implementations involved to integrate an actual payment gateway.
+This is not an actual payment gateway and in no way should be used in production.
+This was created for demo purposes only and is helpful in showing how all the payment "plumbing" is configured.

+View the classes in the package `DemoSite/core/src/main/java/com/mycompany/sample`

 ## Testing